ARD92/crpd-topology-builder/README.md

 root@vNTC-4:/home/csim/aravind/20.3/vmx# docker --version
 Docker version 18.09.7, build 2d0083d
 ```
+This version does not support addition of IPv6 addresses yet.
+When an interface is brought up, it automatically comes up with only
+the link local address.
+Passing IPV6 addresses for links in the yaml file would not work.

 ## Topology template definition
 The template is a YAML file definition where we mention the container name, image and link to which container.
 Below is the template